Centennial Pass to Porters Pass via Colliers Causeway

 Where to go afterwards?

 If you’re worth half your salt as an outdoor guide in the Blue Mountains, you know that the best sandwiches, lovely folk (and pretty good coffee too), is to be had at Altitude Deli.
 If you want more of an inner-city-hipster-vibe served with your coffee, head to Anonymous and for bevvies afterwards, grab a cold one and head for the patch of a beer garden out the front of the New Ivanhoe Hotel… some call it the dirty ho!
-If you want to go all fancy-pants, celebrate something or just looking for incredible (I mean, incredible) locally sourced food (with 1 chef’s hat!), you can’t beat Fumo.
+If you want to go all fancy-pants, celebrate something or just looking for great, locally sourced fine dining, check out Cinnabar, usually only open weekends.

 Where to stay in Blackheath